 iii Cases and dispute settlement

-There have been a number of noteworthy cases relating to the Spanish capital markets in 2020.
+There have been a number of noteworthy cases relating to the Spanish capital markets over the past 12 months.

 Claims in respect of initial public offerings

 Various civil proceedings have been brought against a financial entity by institutional investors in relation to the subscription of shares during the IPO of that entity, seeking a ruling that the share subscription be annulled, claiming mistaken consent arising from misinformation in the IPO prospectus.
 In 2019, the entity brought a final appeal to the Spanish Supreme Court.
 To rule on the appeal, the Supreme Court requested a preliminary ruling from the Court of Justice of the European Union (CJEU), seeking to establish: